andersonopt/website/content/blog/product-release-notes-4-14-20.md

 # **Fixes**

-* Parcel search geometry will now update if a primary asset is added/removed on an already created project.
+* Parcel search geometry will now update if a primary asset is added/removed on a project.
-* Fixed an issue that was sometimes preventing Geo Analysis from completing.
+* Fixed an issue that was sometimes preventing Geo Analysis from completing after our last release.
-* Creating a super parcel on the asset map will now show the updated boundary without a refresh.
+* Creating a super parcel on the asset map will now show the updated super parcel boundary without a refresh.
 * Adjusted hazard drawings to appropriately handle areas with no bedrock layer data.